 RangeOfSounds.com is reader-supported.
 We may earn a small commission through products purchased using links on this page.

-At the risk of sounding trite, the point of music is to make sound that makes people happy.
+At the risk of sounding trite, the point of music is to make sounds that make people happy.
 I don’t think a more basic definition of music is possible- beyond that, all bets are off.
-But regardless of the way you are making music, and how you are trying to sound good, we can agree on one thing.
-Music is about creating and controlling sound.
+Regardless of the way you’re making music, and how you’re trying to sound good, we can agree on one thing: music is about creating and controlling sound.

 The Importance of Acoustics

 The often-forgotten element in this process is acoustics.
 Whether we are discussing a practice space, live venue, recording room, or critical listening room for mixing and producing, acoustics make a huge difference.
 What’s the point of trying to express yourself sonically, if your message is going to be sabotaged by bad acoustics?
 A musician should always be aware of the acoustics of their space.

 The tricky part is that the human mind adjusts for acoustics, just as it does for light.
 So if you are producing music in a room with bad acoustics, you might not even realize that you are subconsciously compensating for poor acoustics.

 But you may create music that only sounds good in your room without realizing it.
 Other people will play the music in cars, phones, computers, good speakers, etc, and your mix could have major problems that you overlooked.
 If you are putting on a live show, you might not be paying attention to the acoustics of your room.
 But audience members who have heard better acoustics will walk away unimpressed.

 Fixing Room Acoustics

 Of course, depending on what you are trying to do, there are different processes involved to fine-tune the acoustics of your room.
 But no matter what you are trying to accomplish, there are some basic principles that always apply.
 Room sound problems tend to fall into two categories: frequency problems and reverb problems.